dabearddabeard/hawaii/README.md

 ### Pet Importation
 > :white_square_button: Vet <br>

+### Check-Out
+> :white_square_button: N$A Debriefs are held as walk-ins: Monday – Friday at 0730, OPS1 Rm 1W050 <br>
+> :white_square_button: CYBER debriefings are held as walk-ins: Monday – Friday, in OPS1.
+Rm 3S011, immediately after the N$A debrief <br>
+> :white_square_button: Vet <br>
+> :white_square_button: Vet <br>

+# Check-Out

+### Debriefs

+N$A debriefs are held as walk-ins:
+- When: Monday – Friday at 0730
+- Where: OPS1 Rm 1W050

+CYBERCOM debriefings are immediately after the N$A debrief:
+- When: Monday – Friday
+- Where: OPS1 Rm 3S011

 # Command and Base Information

 - **Command**: 3rd Marine Littoral Regiment, 3rd Marine Division, Kaneohe Bay, HI [130]